alexanderkotsev/2017.2/encoding-gp-procedure.md

 - [Matching tables](https://inspire.ec.europa.eu/data-model/approved/r4618-ir/mapping/)
 - Executable transformation script, incl. software-specific approaches that can be replicated.

 ### Step 3.
-Data validation (optional)
+Data validation
-Confirming the approach through the [INSPIRE reference validator]() can be achieved through deriving and validating GML instances based on the mapping performed in Step 2.
+Confirming the approach through the [INSPIRE reference validator](https://inspire.ec.europa.eu/validator/) can be achieved through deriving and validating GML instances based on the mapping performed in Step 2.

 ## Update to the glossary